Skip to main content

 Developing SMART Goals

 A way of remembering tips for goal setting is to make them SMART: Specific, Measurable, Action-oriented, Reasonable, and established in a Time frame.
 Write goals down to make them visible and increase commitment.
-Goals should be measurable, for instance, to increase income by $8,000 per year.
+Goals should be measurable, for instance, to increase profit by $12,000 per year or reducing input costs by 5% next year.
 Goals should be challenging, but achievable.
 To be most effective, set family and business goals jointly, that is, set goals with family members rather than for them.
-Using realistic deadlines, specify when the goal is to be attained.
+Using realistic deadlines, specify when the goal is to be reached.

 Prioritizing Goals